exaroton/exaroton-velocity/README.md

 ## Setup
 1. Install the plugin and start the server
-2. Add the API token in the config.yml
+2. Add the API token in the config.toml
 3. Restart the proxy

 ## Features